nirajanconestoga/software_engineering_principles_assignment_3/AI_Traning_Data_Actionable_Requirements.md

 ### 3. Logical Separation of Questions and Answers

-**Title:** As an AI developer, I want training questions to be stored separately from answers so that I can ensure unbiased model training and independent validation of AI performance.
+**User Story:** As an AI developer, I want training questions to be stored separately from answers so that I can ensure unbiased model training and independent validation of AI performance.
 **Priority:** 🔴 High
 **GitHub Issue:** #3